dennis-tra/nebula/README.md

 ## Usage

 Nebula is a command line tool and provides the `crawl` sub-command.

+### Dry-Run

 To simply crawl the IPFS Amino DHT network run:

 ```shell
 nebula --dry-run crawl